 The River Thames

 The River Thames is the longest river that flows entirely within England, and the second longest in the UK (after the River Severn).
 The source is in Gloucestershire, which is in south-west England.
 It flows in an easterly direction through Wiltshire, Oxfordshire, Berkshire, Buckinghamshire, Surrey and into London.
 The Thames is tidal a few miles upstream from London.
 Past London it becomes an estuary, and from there into the North Sea.
 Quite where the river ends and the estuary begins is a matter of debate.
-The Thames Path chooses to terminate at the Thames Barrier which is as good a place as any.
-Terminating on the meridian at Greenwich would perhaps have been more fitting but, for the sake of an extra 3 miles, you might as well carry on to the end.
-It is also possible to go further along the Thames Path extension as far as Erith near Dartford.
-But that is even more arbitrary than the Thames Barrier.
+The Thames Path chooses to terminate at Woolwich, a mile past the Thames Barrier.
+At Woolwich the Thames Path meets the England Coast Path which crosses the Thames here.
+The England Coast Path is very much a work in progress.
+However, it is possible to walk from Woolwich to the Isle of Grain in the Thames estuary.
+The journey down the Thames Path combined with this section of the England Coast Path is referred to as Source to Sea.

 The history of the River Thames largely mirrors the development of Britain.
 The Romans successfully invaded England in 43AD during the reign of Claudius.
 Londinium, the largest Roman city in Britain, grew up around what is now the financial district, the City of London.
 Other major Roman towns along the Thames were (going upstream from London) Staines, Maidenhead and Dorchester.
 Just off the Thames were the towns of Silchester (9 miles south east of Reading) and Cirencester, close to the source of the Thames.